Insight • Design craft

 • Two or three mid-tone greys for secondary content and borders

-• Consider warm or cool tinting your neutrals to match the vibrant palette's temperature
+• Warm or cool tinting, if the neutrals need to match the temperature of the vibrant palette

 • A full-width hero section